 We deal with thousands of online advertising campaigns and have built a proprietary advertising platform around the process of buying media online.
-As a result, we are constantly refining process, observing issues and working to make the entire online advertising process easier, more effective and successful.
+As a result, we are constantly refining the process, observing issues, and working to make the entire online advertising process easier, more effective, and successful.

 Lets get started:

 Lets be clear from the beginning.
 I am not suggesting to be one of those annoying front row students that loses all of the blood from their hand because they won't stop raising their hand asking questions every 30 seconds.
 Asking multiple obvious questions is just as disruptive as sitting back and asking one overly complicated question that doesn't have any relevance beyond wanting to sound like the smartest person in the room.
 I'm talking about good ole fashion logical questions that are wrapped in common sense.
 Sounds shocking but it's possible.

 Get down to the root of WHY a client is requesting certain information or wanting you to answer certain questions then your job will most likely get a lot easier.
 Why is the client asking about "Look-a-like targeting off first-party cookie segmentation" out of the blue?
 Why is the client asking how many vegetarian females between the ages of 25-35 live in zip code 90403?
 Why is the client wanting to upload 150 different banner creatives once a week instead of using dynamic ads?